Police say 3 dead, 4 hurt in latest California shooting

-BEVERLY CREST, Calif.
-(AP) — At least three people were killed and four others were wounded in a shooting in California area early Saturday morning.
+LOS ANGELES (AP) — At least three people were killed and four others were wounded in a shooting in Los Angeles early Saturday morning,

+This was at least the sixth mass shooting in California this month.

 Sgt.
 Frank Preciado of the Los Angeles Police Department confirmed the shooting happened just after 2:30 a.m. in Beverly Crest, an upscale Los Angeles neighborhood.